 lmkd must perform filtering to determine if the memory is under real pressure.

 This results in unnecessary

-lmkd wakeups and use of additional computational
+lmkd wakeups and the use of additional

-detection and minimizes filtering overhead.
+pressure detection and minimizes filtering overhead.

 Using PSI monitors